salifou/validation-report/README.md

-This project describes the validation report, an abstract representation of a report entry and various utilities for transforming and manipulating the report.
+This project describes a validation report API, an abstract representation of a report entry and various utilities for transforming and manipulating the report.